Walk 38 – Ayrshire Coastal Path: Dunure to Ayr (6.7 miles)

 Having walked the whole 100 miles of the Ayrshire Coastal Path, this section is one I keep coming back to.
 I simply love it’s rugged beauty and the feeling of remoteness I get during it.
 To some degree you are at the mercy of Mother Nature since it is the type of walk on which there is little option for bailing out should conditions become less than favourable and there are several tidal stretches which become impassable at a high tide.
 It is definitely a walk best left for a dry day, preferably with clear visibility to make the most of the stunning views.
 Most definitely a walk which I would put into the challenging category thanks to the terrain involved; sturdy footwear is a must.

-There are public toilets in Dunure at Kennedy Park which I recommend using before you set off (I believe they have won an award in the past!)
-There are none on the route.
+There are public toilets in Dunure at Kennedy Park which I recommend using before you set off (I believe they have won an award in the past!).
+They are closed at certain times of the year though so be sure to check the opening times.
+There are no other toilets on the route until you reach Ayr at the end.

 Look out for cows (sometimes ON the path near Fisherton), sheep & lambs (particularly along the disused railway), rabbits, pheasants and tons of seabirds!